How Much Should You Tip Movers? [2019 Edition]

 Open up your furniture inventory.

-If you have extra furniture lying around the house that you’re putting up for donation, ask your movers whether they’d be interested in taking a look at your inventory.
+If you have extra furniture lying around the house that you’re planning on donating, ask your movers whether or not they’d be interested in taking a look at your extra furniture.
 Hey, who knows whether they’ll need a new coffee pot or ironing board!